What is Google Client ID in GA4: Detailed Setup Guide for 2024

 As a result, you'll have a new client_id parameter in your admin panel:

-Now you need to make sure that each time the user interacts with the site, Client ID’s written to an additional parameter.
-Weʼll show two configuration options: via Google Tag (gtag.js) or via Google Tag Manager.
+Now, you need to ensure that Client IDs are written to an additional parameter each time the user interacts with the site.
+We show two configuration options: via Google Tag (gtag.js) or via Google Tag Manager.

 Step 2.
 Send Client ID to Google Analytics 4